-As part of the Closing Transactions, we acquired secured notes with a net book value of \$69.9 million, issued by our subsidiary Drug Royalty III LP 1, the payments on which are funded by the cash generated by our royalties.
-Principal payments on these secured notes were made quarterly from the cash received from the royalties held by Drug Royalty III LP 1.
+As part of the Closing Transactions, we acquired secured notes with a net book value of \$69.9 million (the "secured notes"), issued by our subsidiary DRI Healthcare Acquisitions LP1 (formerly, Drug Royalty III LP 1), the payments on which were funded by the cash generated by our royalties.
+Principal payments on the secured notes were made quarterly from the cash received from the royalties held by DRI Healthcare Acquisitions LP1.